There may have been a church at this site as early as the

 that the complex passed to the Franciscans.
 They transformed the upper church,

-Assisi.
-This interior work which was completed in 1350.
+Assisi, which is also a double basilica.
+This interior work which was completed in 1350,

 following centuries saw the addition of chapels, altars and monuments.
 In